zhutaosheng/awesome-chemistry/awesome-chemistry/awesome-chemistry-get-your-paper-published.md

 * [Endnote](https://endnote.com/downloads) - The best reference management tool

 ## About LaTeX tools
-* [Overleaf](https://www.overleaf.com/) - The easy to use, online, collaborative LaTeX editor
+* [Overleaf](https://www.overleaf.com/) - The easy to use, online, collaborative LaTeX editor. overleaf [learn/how-to](https://www.overleaf.com/learn/how-to/Creating_a_document_in_Overleaf)
+* [JaxEdit](https://zohooo.github.io/jaxedit/) - online, The JaxEdit project is separated as two parts: one is the LaTeX editor, and the other is the LaTeX typesetter named TypeJax. [featured-templates](https://www.authorea.com/featured-templates)
+* [MiKTeX](https://miktex.org/download) - keep your TeX installation as minimal as possible (“Just enough TeX”).
 * [TeXstudio](https://www.texstudio.org/) - TeXstudio is an integrated writing environment for creating LaTeX documents.
+* TikZiT - TikZiT is a super simple GUI editor for graphs and string diagrams.
 * [JabRef](https://www.jabref.org/) - JabRef - Free Reference Manager.
 * [TeX Live](https://tug.org/texlive/) - LaTeX, TeX Live